Updated: Nov 21, 2020

 You are wondering whether you should lose weight before building muscle?

-Well the answer is: no, you should aim to build muscle while also trying to lose weight, by training hard and being in a caloric deficit at the same time.
+No, you should aim to build muscle while also trying to lose weight, by training hard and being in a caloric deficit at the same time.

 This will cause your body to use stored body fat as energy for the workouts, while also providing energy for muscle growth.